 For this demonstration, we’ll refer to pegs.
 And here are the actual steps:

-Step 1: Corner peg placement
+Step one: Corner peg placement

 Place your first peg at the corner where you want the 90° angle to form (the corner where the shorter sides connect).

-Step 2: Extending three feet
+Step two: Extending three feet

 Using your tape measure, extend outward a distance of three feet from the first corner peg along the straight line.